PalisadoesFoundation/talawa-docs/docs/internships/selection-criteria.md

 #### Each applicant to The Palisadoes Foundation’s Talawa programs will be assessed using the following criteria

 - Previous Contributions to the Talawa repositories
-    - This includes contribution before the selection period officially starts
+    - This includes contributions before the selection period officially starts
 - Communication Skills
 - Technical Knowledge & Skill